socketio/socket.io/README.md

 ## How to use

-	io.path = '/path/to/socket.io-client/';

 	socket = new io.Socket('localhost');
 	socket.connect();
 	socket.send('some data');
 	socket.addEvent('message', function(data){
 		alert('got some data' + data);
 	});

-The path needs to be specified for the progressive loading of the Flash WebSocket interface .js files and Adobe FABridge.

 ## Documentation